 Hours vary seasonally; check the operating calendar for the dates of your visit.

 Driving Directions: From Orlando, take I-4 WEST to exit 55 (US Highway 27 South).
 Turn right off U.S. Highway 27 at State Road 540/Cypress Gardens Boulevard.
 Park is four miles on the left.

 Public Transportation: Round trip transportation from the I-Drive 360 at 8350 Universal Blvd, Orlando 32819.

 Note: Shuttle service is by reservation only and reservations must be made at least 24 hours in advance.
 Call (877) 350-5346 and hit * to make a reservation.

-Remember, the Go Orlando Card is one of the best choices for maximum savings and flexibility, which includes LEGOLAND® Florida Resort tickets, plus admission to dozens more top attractions.
+Remember, a pass for Orlando with Go City® is one of the best choices for maximum savings and flexibility, which includes LEGOLAND® Florida Resort tickets, plus admission to dozens more top attractions.

 You'll make great savings on top sightseeing tours, and popular activities vs. paying at the gate.
 Visit multiple attractions for one low price.
 Families with kids won’t want to miss out on a chance to explore all that LEGOLAND Florida Resort has to offer.